simonskodt/itu-minitwit/README.md

 ### Week 8

-Add logging to your ITU-MiniTwit and create a set of SLAs for it.
+Add logging to your ITU-MiniTwit.

 - [x] 1) Add Logging to Your Systems
 - [ ] 2) Test that Your Logging Works